Angelmaneuver/task-deadline-with-rtm/README.md

 ### 3. Setup
 ![getting started](./resource/getting%20started.png)
- > Follow the on-screen instructions to grant access to your account.
+ > Set the API Key obtained from Remember the Milk to a variable in JavaScript of this widget.
+Then follow the on-screen instructions to grant access to your account.

 ### 4. Configure widget possition
  > Adjust widget possition as needed.